kathdiao/ag-luto-ta/README.md

 ## Features

-- Responsive grid layout of featured Filipino dishes.
+- Responsive grid layout of featured Filipino dishes and Desserts.
 - Individual **recipe modals** with ingredients and detailed cooking steps.
 - **Back to Top** button for easy navigation.
 - Simple, clean, and modern design using CSS and Google Fonts.